insin/newforms/docs/fields.rst

    * Default widget: :js:class:`NumberInput`.
    * Empty value: ``null``
-   * Normalizes to: A string (since JavaScript doesn't have built-in Decimal type).
+   * Normalises to: A string (since JavaScript doesn't have built-in Decimal type).
    * Validates that the given value is a decimal.
 Leading and trailing whitespace is ignored.